There are many steps in planning a web site. I would like to take you through the process.

 - Press Releases when you really have something to shout about

-- Online Catalog of your products
+- Online Catalog of your products or services

 Check W3C compliance